sanskriti-2811/erp/README.md

 npm start
 Open your browser and visit: http://localhost:3000
 ## Project Structure

--src/
-├── components/
-│   ├── ProductManagement/
-│   │   ├── ProductForm.js        # Component for adding and editing products.
-│   │   ├── ProductList.js        # Component for displaying a list of products.
+### Product Management

+- **ProductForm.js**: This component is responsible for adding and editing products.
+It provides a form for users to input product details such as name, category, price, and stock.

+- **ProductList.js**: Displays a list of products.
+Each product is shown with its name, category, price, and stock.
+Users can edit or delete products from this list.

-│   │   └── Products.js           # Main component for product management.
+- **Products.js**: Main component for product management.
+It imports `ProductForm.js` and `ProductList.js` to manage the product-related functionalities.

-│   ├── OrderManagement/
-│   │   ├── OrderForm.js          # Component for adding and editing orders.
-│   │   ├── OrderList.js          # Component for displaying a list of orders.
-│   │   ├── OrdersCalendar.js     # Component for displaying orders on a calendar.
+### Order Management

+- **OrderForm.js**: Allows users to add and edit orders.
+The form includes fields for customer name, order status (Pending or Shipped), and expected delivery date.

+- **OrderList.js**: Displays a list of orders.
+Each order is shown with its ID, customer name, and status.
+Users can delete orders from this list.

+- **OrdersCalendar.js**: Displays orders on a calendar.
+Orders are color-coded based on their status for easy visualization.

-│   │   └── Orders.js             # Main component for order management.
+- **Orders.js**: Main component for order management.
+It includes `OrderForm.js`, `OrderList.js`, and `OrdersCalendar.js` to manage order-related functionalities.

-│   └── styles/
+### Styles

-│       ├── ProductManagement.css # CSS file for product management components.
+- **ProductManagement.css**: Contains CSS styles specific to the product management components.

-│       └── OrderManagement.css   # CSS file for order management components.
+- **OrderManagement.css**: Contains CSS styles specific to the order management components.

+### Other Files

-├── App.js                        # Main component where other components are rendered.
+- **App.js**: The main component of the application where other components are rendered.

-└── index.js                      # Entry point of the application.
+- **index.js**: Entry point of the application, responsible for rendering the `App.js` component.

 ## Technologies Used
 React.js